gsambrotta/berlin-underground/Melbourne/cafes/brunswickeast.md

 ### Blurb
 - - -

 These guys roast beans in the back and make a great coffee in the front.
-Your choice of sparkling or still water with your coffee.
+You also get a choice of sparkling or still water with your coffee.